CCDNetwork/hotpot-manual/docs/bookings.md

 If your uploaded file is in the correct template, your data is correctly formatted, and there are no duplicates, the Wizard will accept the file.
 You should click on the “Continue” button.

+### Potential Errors

+There are a number of potential errors which your spreadsheet might contain:

+* First check that you are using the right template, and that all the headers are correct.
+* Incorrect ID format.
+Check that your ID numbers have the correct number of digits.
+* Invalid modality.
+Check that you have entered the modality correctly, including checking your spelling.
+* Invalid amount.
+Check that you have entered the correct amount according to CWG policy.
+* Currency.
+Check that you have entered the correct currency.
+* Start Date / End Date
+* Rounds

 ![Pre-Booking File accepted screenshot](images/image62.png "Pre-Booking File accepted")

 #### Step 3: Registry Check